Car tuning: Engine tuning

 Engine tuning is the process of modifying the operating characteristics of an engine.
 In a typical engine set-up, there are various mechanical and electronic elements such as the intake manifold, spark plugs, and mass air flow sensor.
 Modern engines employ the use of an engine control unit to provide the best balance between performance and emissions.
 Via the OBD communications protocol, electronically controlled aspects of the engine can be modified in a process known as mapping.
 Mapping can either be performed by changing the software within the ECU (chip tuning via firmware modification), or by providing false data via plug-in hardware.
 Other standalone engine management systems are available; these systems replace the factory computer with one that is user-programmable.
+Engine tuning often involves the use of a dynamometer in order to provide, base-line performance and post tuning metrics.

 Mechanical components of the engine can also be added or replaced, such as forced induction systems like turbochargers or superchargers.

 Improper, incorrect and poorly executed engine modifications can have a detrimental effect on performance and reliability.
 Mechanical and electrical components can suffer or simply fail as a result.
 An example would be the use of an air compressor such as a turbocharger to increase the volume of air used in the power stroke of the Otto cycle.
 In a typical chemical reaction, the air–fuel ratio must be a minimum of 14:1.
 If higher ratios are used, higher pressures and temperatures are observed in the cylinders, which can quickly push an engine beyond its intended design limits.

-Neglecting such operating parameters can lead to premature failures, such as warped cylinder heads and walls, disintegrated piston rings, cracked or bent connecting rods and crankshafts, total cooling system failure, engine fire, engine detonation, engine seizing, and even blowouts.
+Neglecting such operating parameters can lead to premature failures, such as warped cylinder heads and walls, disintegrated piston rings, cracked or bent connecting rods and crankshafts, total cooling system failure, engine fire, engine knocking, engine seizing, and even blowouts.
 This can all lead to very expensive repairs, as well as being very dangerous.